eyas-ranjous/round-robin-js/README.md

 - **RandomRoundRobin**: Processes items in a random order.
 - **PriorityRoundRobin**: Processes items based on priority.

-It also has typescript definitions for all classes.
+It also has TypeScript definitions for all classes.

 ## Installation